andamira/webera.sh/README.md

 ### Config [↑](#table-of-contents "Back to TOC")

-The following configuration snippet shows how to:
+The following configuration snippet shows you how to set options, define custom commands, process the resources and the templates, and route them:

-- configure the options.
-- define commands for later use on the indicated resources (or templates).
-- process the resources using the previous custom command.
-- process the templates, defining the routes using both file and directory URL endpoints.

 ```sh
 # Customized Options